 “The anger just kept inside me the whole time, and the minute I saw them at the airport, I was in the WWF, and they were out because of their antics and the way they treated people and the things that they had done.
 They had got kicked out [of the WWF], which didn’t surprise me.

 “I had heard the stuff that they said [about me] and of course the boys were there with me at the airport ribbing me about it because they knew it was a sore subject, so I said, ‘Hey, whatever!’ but they kept ribbing me.

 “I had no problem going up to Sags and finishing the job,” Shamrock reveals.
-“He knew exactly where I was at and had no problem proving it.
+“He knew exactly where I was and had no problem proving it.
 I kept calling him out and telling him to step up and show everybody how tough he is because I was willing to do it.
 I’m willing to stand in front of him and let him beat me up the way he did before, the way he claims he did.
 ‘Please, show everybody in the world how tough you are!
 I’ll be there waiting, and I’ll even let you throw a few punches!’
 That’s the statement I always made.
 ‘I’ll let you throw the first punch.
 And I’ll let you hit me!
 And I bet you I’ll still stand there and when you’re done throwing that punch, I’m then going to kill you.
-Literally, put you in the hospital like you did me except I’m going to be facing you.’
+Literally, put you in the hospital as you did me except I’m going to be facing you.’